Sumit-DevX/OdinJSProject_1/README.md

 ## Description

 A small, console-based Rock, Paper, Scissors game written in JavaScript.
-Play against the computer from the terminal.
-This project focuses on clean function design, using Math.random for computer choice, and applying conditional logic to decide round winners.
+Play against the computer from the console.

 ## Features